chayei sarah

 You stand on our merit as we rest upon yours.

-We are your parents, yes, but we are also
+We are your parents and we are your children.

 We are one.